 Alamitos Avenue.
 Information: (562) 437-1689 or www.molaa.org/

 NATURAL HISTORY MUSEUM - The Natural History Museum, 900 Exposition Boulevard at Exposition Park in the downtown Los Angeles/USC campus

 vicinity, offers free museum admission every first Tuesday of the month.
 Information: (213) 763-3466 or www.nhm.org

 NORTON SIMON MUSEUM - The Norton Simon Museum, 411 W. Colorado Boulevard in Pasadena, offers free admission from 6 - 9 p.m. on every first Friday of the month.

 ONTARIO MUSEUM OF HISTORY AND ART - The Museum is located in the Historic Old City Hall Building, 225 South Euclid.
 Hours are noon - 4 p.m., Wednesday through

 Sunday, and admission is free.
 Also a variety of art and public programs.
 Information: (909) 983-3198 or www.ci.ontario.ca.us

-ORANGE COUNTY MUSEUM OF ART - The Orange County Museum of Art offers Target Free Second Saturdays with free admission and family-friendly
+ORANGE COUNTY MUSEUM OF ART - The Orange County Museum of Art offers free admission on Fridays.
+There also are Target Free Second Saturday programs with free admission and family-friendly

 activities.
 The Museum is located at 850 San Clemente Drive near the Fashion Island shopping center.
 Information: (949) 759-1122 or